software-assignments-fall2021/project-setup-beizhang-discrete/CONTRIBUTING.md

 # Coding standards
 - Developers will utilize VS Code with code linting to standardize formatting
 - Each commit must be peer reviewed and pass tests before pushed to main
-- Write readable and minimum code
+- Write readable and concise code
 - Developers will adhere to react-native standards of functional programming
 - Make small commits (one per feature or bug fix)
 - Provide accurate and concise commit description